Vertex algebras of CohFT-type: Vector bundles of coinvariants

 \subsection{The connection}

-Following \cite{dgt}, the vector bundles ${\mathbb{V}}_g(V; M^\bullet)$ support a projectively flat logarithmic connection.
+Following \cite{dgt}, the restriction of the vector bundles ${\mathbb{V}}_g(V; M^\bullet)$ to $\mathcal{M}_{g,n}$ support a projectively flat connection.
 We can explicitly describe this using the language of Atiyah algebras \cite{besh}.
 Given a line bundle $L$ on a variety, the Atiyah algebra $\mathcal{A}_L$ is the sheaf of first order differential operators acting on $L$.
 An analoguous construction holds for a virtual line bundle $L^{x}$, where $x\in \mathbb{C}$, yielding the Atiyah algebra $x \mathcal{A}_L$ \cite{ts}.
 With this terminology, the connection on ${\mathbb{V}}_g(V; M^\bullet)$ is explicitly described as follows: